wavefrontHQ/docs/pages/doc/glossary.md

 <tr>
 <td>&nbsp;</td>
 <td markdown="span">[**Dashboard**](ui_dashboards.html)</td>
 <td>Dashboards allow you to group and prioritize a set of charts.
-All charts in a dashboard share certain display preferences and dashboard variables.
-All Wavefront users have permission to search and interact with dashboards. </td>
+All charts in a dashboard share certain display preferences and dashboard variables.</td>
 </tr>
 <tr>
 <td>&nbsp;</td>